 Single-colored

 Diana is going to a party.
 She can't decide what to wear.
 She has 4 T-shirts (white, blue, pink, and purple) and 5 skirts (black, white, pink, green, and brown) to choose from.
-In how many different ways can she combine the T-shirt and skirt if she doesn't want to be single-colored and if she doesn't think blue and green go well together?
+In how many different ways can she combine a T-shirt and a skirt if she doesn't want to be monochromatic and if she doesn't think blue and green go well together?

 n = 17